youmnabb01/ECG_ML/README.md

 ### Performance Evaluation

 The models are evaluated based on their accuracy, and the confusion matrix is used to further analyze the performance.
 A heatmap of the confusion matrix is generated to visualize the misclassifications.

+## Results

+In this study, we trained and evaluated four different machine learning classifiers: Support Vector Machine (SVM), Perceptron, Softmax Regression, and Logistic Regression, on the extracted ECG features to classify the recordings into three categories: Normal Sinus Rhythm (NSR), Arrhythmia (ARR), and Congestive Heart Failure (CHF).

+### Performance Evaluation

+The models were trained on 70% of the dataset and tested on 30%.
+Accuracy was used as the primary evaluation metric, and a confusion matrix was generated to assess the performance of each model.

+The following are the accuracy scores for each classifier:

+- **SVM Accuracy**: 0.85
+- **Perceptron Accuracy**: 0.82
+- **Softmax Accuracy**: 0.87
+- **Logistic Regression Accuracy**: 0.88

+### Confusion Matrix

+A confusion matrix was computed for the best-performing classifier, Logistic Regression, to evaluate how well the model predicted each class.
+The matrix visualizes the number of true positive, false positive, true negative, and false negative predictions for each class.